Campeche: Geography

 Campeche is a relatively flat area of Mexico with 523 km of shoreline on the Gulf of Mexico.
-Most of the surface is of sedimentary rock, much of which is of marine origin.
+Most of the surface is of sedimentary rock, much of it of marine origin.
 The area with the highest elevations is near the borders with Guatemala and Quintana Roo.
 Notable elevations include Cerro Champerico, Cerro los Chinos, Cerro El Ramonal, Cerro El Doce, and Cerro El Gavilán.
 However, these hills are separated by large expanses of lower flat land.
 In the south of the municipality of Champotón begin a series of rolling hills known as the Sierra Alta or Puuc, which extend northeast to Bolonchen and then into the state of Yucatán.
 These have only an average altitude of between 40 and 60 m with some reaching 100 m.
 Other areas of these rolling hills lie near the city of Campeche, the main ones known as Maxtum, Boxol and El Morro.
 Another set is called the Sierra Seybaplaya in the center of the state.

 Rainforest areas subdivide into a number of types which include perennial tall tree rainforest, semi perennial tall tree rainforest, deciduous medium height tree rainforest, semi-deciduous medium height tree rainforest, deciduous low height tree rainforest and semi-perennial low height tree rainforest.
 Away from the coast, these rainforests are interspersed with savannah areas and along the coast are accompanied by areas with sand dunes, mangrove wetlands and estuaries.
 Species that can be found in the various rainforests include Spanish cedar (Cedrela odorata), oxhorn bucida (Bucida buceras), Campeche logwood (Haematoxylum campechianum), and wild tamarind (Lysiloma latisiliquum).
-It also includes a number of precious tropical hardwoods such as red cedar (Toona ciliata), Honduran mahogany (Swietenia macrophylla), ziricote (Cordia dodecandra) and Hollywood (Guaiacum sanctum).
+It also includes a number of precious tropical hardwoods such as red cedar (Toona ciliata) Honduran mahogany (Swietenia macrophylla), ziricote (Cordia dodecandra) and Hollywood (Guaiacum sanctum).
 Along the coastal areas, palms dominate such as the coconut tree (Cocos nucifera) and royal palm (Roystonea regia).
 The main wildlife species in the state are the jaguar, ocelot, puma, deer, collared peccary, raccoon, hare, ring-tailed cat and Yucatan spider monkey.
 There are many bird species including the plain chachalaca, quail, pelican, and toucan.
 Reptiles include rattlesnakes, coral snakes, boa constrictors, various species of sea and land turtles, iguanas, and crocodiles.
 While still rich in wildlife, much has been decimated because of agriculture and exploitation of forest resources destroying habitat as well as uncontrolled hunting.
 Most of the state's aquatic life — including many species of fish, crustaceans, and mollusks — is found in the Bay of Campeche.
 Many of these are exploited commercially.